abhatt00/SQL_EmployeeSQL/README.md

 11. List the following details of each employee: employee number, last name, first name, gender, and salary.
 Order the list by highest salary to lowest.
 <img width=“500” alt=“” src="https://github.com/abhatt00/SQL_EmployeeSQL/blob/master/query_results/query11.png">
 <img width=“500” alt=“” src="https://github.com/abhatt00/SQL_EmployeeSQL/blob/master/query_results/query11_results.png">

+12. List the following details of all employees: department number, department name, the manager's employee number, last name, first name, and salary.
+Order the list first by highest salary to lowest, then order the list by department name.

+13. List all employees that have "Engineer" in their title along with their: department number, department name, the manager's employee number, last name, first name, and salary.
+Order the list first by highest salary to lowest.

+14. List all employees who have an annual salary higher than $65,000.